 Not sure if backpacking is for you yet?

-Consider renting gear for your first few trips if you’re not ready to commit or shell out the big bucks for quality gear.
+Consider renting gear for your first few trips if you’re not ready to commit or don’t want to shell out the big bucks for quality gear.
 The University of Calgary Outdoor Centre will provide you with everything you need to get started at a reasonable cost.

 But whether you’re buying or renting gear, it’s SO important to test it before you leave.
 Try it all out, make sure it works, know how to use it, and practice pack your bag.
 This includes setting up your tent, testing your stove, trying your water filter, the works.
 Because if you’re missing anything or something fails to work, you want to know BEFORE you leave civilization.